ht-diva/pqtl_pipeline_finemap/README.md

 ### NOTE
 The first two steps of the original NF pipeline (mungigg & alignment) are not used in this SMK pipeline for pQTLs.
 Therefore, it is a MUST to have your GWAS results completely harmonized by your geneotype data.
 Eg. varinats IDs, refrence/alternate (effect/other) alleles should be concordant across your input files.
 Our GWAS summary stats from REGENIE are already aligned with QC pipeline (adopted by GWASLab) developed by pQTL analysts team at Health Data Science Center. to do so, you my need a mapping file like here:
 `/exchange/healthds/pQTL/results/INTERVAL/qced_sumstats/table.snp_mapping.tsv.gz`

+### How to run the pipeline:

+First prepare the configuration in config/ folder.
+Then, run the pipeline by typing below command in the shell. sbatch submit.sh